 Why Should I Use Polycrylic or Polyurethane?

 Polycrylic and polyurethane are both protective top coats.
-A protective top coat prevents dirt, dust, water, oil, grease, etc. from penetrating into the wood.
+A protective top coat prevents dirt, dust, water, oil, grease, etc. from penetrating into wood surfaces.
 A top coat also protects against normal wear and tear like scratches.
 The top coat seals and adds a shine to wood.

 More ways to protect wood projects:Back to Table of Contents